sinzin91/tesseract-blog/content/posts/augmenting-human-intelligence-with-ai.md

 If a choice is not selected, it should be marked as selected: false.
 ```

 I had the feeling of training an overly eager genie when phrasing my prompt.
-When you ask a genie to stop the trolley from hitting the pedestrian, you don't want it to blow up the trolley.
+When you ask a genie to stop the trolley from hitting the pedestrian, the genie might find blowing up the trolley to be a perfectly reasonable solution.
 So you end up adding additional clauses: "err, also don't blow it up!".

 This is followed by a one-shot training example, where I provide a single example of what I want the model to do.
 I provide a starting state with my initial  data structure:
 ```